ckids-datafirst/website/content/info-advisors/index.md

       image:
         filename: welcome.jpeg
       title: |
-        Call for Fall 2023 DataFirst Project Proposals
+        Welcome to DataFirst: Empowering Data Science Education at USC
       text: |

-        **DataFest is now DataFirst!**

-        We provide opportunities to get involved in collaborative data science projects with other faculty and students across the university and with data science students in training.
-        We invite all faculty, post-docs, or senior researchers interested in exploring new collaborations in data science to propose projects to the center for Fall 2023.

-      # cta:
-      #   url: "info-advisors#how-to-apply"
-      #   label: How to submit a project proposal?
-      #   icon_pack: fas
-      #   icon: user-graduate
+        DataFirst is a recurring, semester-long event at USC where students from different backgrounds and programs get hands-on experience in real projects involving data science.
+DataFest focuses on projects proposed by USC faculty and researchers, often combining faculty and students in data science as well as in other disciplines.

   - block: hero
-    id: how-to-apply
+    id: about
     background:
       gradient_angle: 0
       gradient_start: "#91C8E4"